-Sawmill Canyon Road/FSR-101 is located 36.6 miles N of Howe on the Little Lost River Highway.
-Turn R/E onto [signed] Sawmill Canyon Road at a fork in the highway.
+Sawmill Canyon Road/FSR-101 is located 36.6 miles north of Howe on the Little Lost River Highway.
+Turn right/east onto [signed] Sawmill Canyon Road at a fork in the highway.
 At 6.7 miles, reach the Challis National Forest boundary.
 At 8.0 miles, reach a junction with [signed] Squaw Creek Road/FSR-102.
 At 8.1 miles (just after crossing Squaw Creek), reach an unsigned junction with a 2-track jeep road.
-Turn R/NE here and park at a dispersed campsite near the junction with Sawmill Canyon Road.
+Turn right/northeast here and park at a dispersed campsite near the junction with Sawmill Canyon Road.
 The elevation here is 6,790 feet.

-The dispersed campsite is at the toe of the Southwest Ridge of Peak 9188.
-From the campsite, leave the Squaw Creek drainage and scramble NW to reach the crest of the ridge.
+The dispersed campsite is at the toe of the southwest ridge of Peak 9188.
+From the campsite, leave the Squaw Creek drainage and scramble northwest to reach the crest of the ridge.
 The terrain here is short scrub and is easy.
-Follow a cattle trail on the ridge crest as you head NNE up the ridge.
-Higher up, a cattle fence appears on the L/W side of the ridge crest.
-About 1-1/2 miles up the ridge, reach a flat area just W of Point 7723.
+Follow a cattle trail on the ridge crest as you head north-northeast up the ridge.
+Higher up, a cattle fence appears on the left/west side of the ridge crest.
+About 1-1/2 miles up the ridge, reach a flat area just west of Point 7723.

 From here, you have outstanding visuals of what lies ahead.
-A broad, mile-wide meadow lies below you to the N and NE.
+A broad, mile-wide meadow lies below you to the north and northeast.
 Cattle graze here.
-There are three (3) gullies that come up to this meadow.
+There are three gullies that come up to this meadow.
 The first two are dry; the third is wet (North Fork Squaw Creek).
-Get a good visual of the forested Southwest Ridge of Peak 9188 from here.
+Get a good visual of the forested southwest ridge of Peak 9188 from here.
 You must find it after crossing the vast expanse of the cattle meadow below you.

 Leave the open bluff and descend 75 vertical feet to the open meadow and cross the first gully, heading in a northerly direction.
-Continue N, going slightly uphill then bend R/NE to cross a second dry gully.
-From there, head E to reach the W side of the North Fork Squaw Creek.
+Continue north, going slightly uphill then bend right/northeast to cross a second dry gully.
+From there, head east to reach the west side of the North Fork Squaw Creek.
 Stay in the open grass/scrub and out of the forest for as long as you can.

-Cross an old 2-track jeep road near a cattle fence and, almost immediately, bushwhack a short distance to cross the North Fork Squaw Creek to the E. Once across the small creek, scramble up an easy semi-open face of scrub to reach the forested crest of the Southwest Ridge.
+Cross an old 2-track jeep road near a cattle fence and, almost immediately, bushwhack a short distance to cross the North Fork Squaw Creek to the east.
+Once across the small creek, scramble up an easy semi-open face of scrub to reach the forested crest of the southwest ridge.
 Cross an old jeep road (still shown on the USGS topo map) here and continue up the ridge.
 The ridge goes relatively well but has some areas of dense pine forest and blowdown.
-Higher up, there are 1-2 sections of boulder fields to navigate.
+Higher up, there are one or two sections of boulder fields to navigate.

-Same as for the Southwest Ridge Route.
+Same as for the southwest ridge.
 This is the first leg of a ridge traverse from Peak 9188 to Sheep Mountain.